 A paper from Yahoo researchers, Thumbs-Up: A Game for Playing to Rank Search Results, describes a game that they developed and tested internally at Yahoo to allow participants to compete against each other in ranking how relevant pages are for specific search queries.

-They are shown the same query term or phrase, and images of two web pages that are supposed to be relevant for the query.
-To score points, the players have to agree on the same page as being the most relevant for the query.
+They are shown the same query term or phrase and images of two web pages that are supposed to be relevant for the query.
+To score points, the players have to agree on the same page as the most relevant query.

-The paper quoted at the start of this post is cited in the Yahoo paper, and is co-written by Luis von Ahn, who was behind the development of the ESP game.
-He describes a number of other games with a purpose that have been developed since.
+The paper quoted at the start of this post is cited in the Yahoo paper and is co-written by Luis von Ahn, who was behind the development of the ESP game.
+He describes many other games with a purpose that has been developed since.